-Given below is a sample format of a business plan under which organisations can apply for support and funding from the producer organisations scheme of NABARD.
+Given below is a sample format of a business plan under which organizations can apply for support and funding from the producer organizations scheme of NABARD.
 What is a business plan?
 A business plan is essentially a written description of a business’s future.
-It provides an in depth report on the environment in which the company functions, what the company plans to do in the near future and predictions on its performance.
+It provides an in-depth report on the environment in which the company functions, what the company plans to do in the near future, and predictions on its performance.
 A business plan conveys your business goals, the strategies you’ll use to meet them, potential problems that may confront your business and ways to solve them, the organizational structure of your business (including titles and responsibilities), and finally, the amount of capital required to finance your venture and keep it going until it breaks even.
 You can also identify your profitability utilizing software like cloud financial management systems, to maximize the success of your business.

 Key elements that should be included are:

-3. Business Concept, the business and market: Describes the business, its product and the market it will serve.
-It should point out just exactly what will be sold, to whom and why the bushiness will hold a competitive advantage.
+3. Business Concept, the business and market: Describes the business, its product, and the market it will serve.
+It should point out just exactly what will be sold, to whom and why the business will hold a competitive advantage.

 4. The management team: A brief summary of the business team composition, special skills required to operate the proposed business successfully should be provided in the executive summary of the business plan.
 The nature and type of deployment of the key personnel and in case of specialized needs who would support the key business proposition.

-7. Basis for its success: State your logic as to why you think the proposed business would succeed in the present circumstances and how it will meet the intended outputs.
+7. The basis for its success: State your logic as to why you think the proposed business would succeed in the present circumstances and how it will meet the intended outputs.
 Strength – Opportunity matrix may help summarize the logic.

 9. Financial requirements: Clearly state the capital needed to start the business and to expand.
 It should detail how the capital will be used, and the equity, if any, that will be provided for funding.
 If the loan for initial capital will be based on security instead of equity, you should also specify the source of collateral.

-10. Risk assessment and mitigation strategies: The executive summery may also include a brief sketch of the potential and killer risks assessed while analyzing the business proposition vis- a-vis industry and the potential competitors.
+10. Risk assessment and mitigation strategies: The executive summary may also include a brief sketch of the potential and killer risks assessed while analyzing the business proposition vis-a-vis industry and the potential competitors.
 How the risks would be mitigated should form the body of the risk mitigation or aversion strategy.

-11. Current business position and prospects: Provides an overview of the market in which the startup is to function.
+11. Current business position and prospects Provide an overview of the market in which the startup is to function.
 In brief, it focuses on the proposed strategy to beat the competition.

 12. Future Prediction as to the targeted market share, profitability and return on investment

-13. Key conclusions: Based on above the key conclusions may be drawn for a quick snap shot vision of the whole business plan.
+13. Key conclusions: Based on the above the key conclusions may be drawn for a quick snapshot vision of the whole business plan.

 1. The business background: The business description is an extended version of the Executive Summary, where you must convey the crux of your proposition and provide some depth of knowledge regarding the plan.